karimjamali/terraform-aws-segmentation-firenet/README.md

 3 x Ubuntu VMs with Key Pairs where each Ubuntu VM lies in one spoke.
 Site2Cloud connection between AWS Transit with FireNet and on-prem (emulated by CSR in AWS).

-The general objective was to showcase Multi-Cloud Network Segmentation (MCNS) and FireNet.
+The general objective was to showcase Multi-Cloud Network Segmentation (MCNS) and FireNet but it could be used for different purposes.

 # Component	Version:
 Aviatrix Controller	UserConnect-6.7.1186